 Need a little chemistry eye contact to get that guy talking?
-Well, let our dating coach give you a few pointers.
+Learn how much eye contact is just enough to say you're interested and the right time to smile.
+Let our dating coach give you a few pointers.

 Chemistry Eye Contact Tips

 Hey, there is this boy who I don't know what do about.
 He looks at me when he thinks I'm concentrating on something else, and he looks at me in the hallways the entire time.
 When I catch him looking, he either just stares at me or looks away quickly at whatever's in front of him.
 I'm not really sure if he likes me or not.
 My friends tell me to make the first approach but I don't know how to.
 I really do want him to talk to me first before I do.
 HELP!!! ~~Reni